Jern-Fei Ng QC was appointed Queen’s Counsel in 2018 at the age of 38, making him one of the youngest QCs to be appointed.

 - Arbitration (especially Energy and Commodity Disputes)

-Experience as lead, sole and junior counsel in a wide range of arbitrations in England, Singapore and other jurisdictions (including ad hoc arbitrations and those conducted pursuant to HKIAC, ICC, KLRCA, LCIA, LMAA, SIAC and UNCITRAL Rules) and also in arbitration-related applications before the English courts, including the following:
+Experience in a wide range of arbitrations in England, Singapore and other jurisdictions (including ad hoc arbitrations and those conducted pursuant to HKIAC, ICC, KLRCA, LCIA, LMAA, SIAC and UNCITRAL Rules) and also in arbitration-related applications before the English courts, including the following: